 Accepting personal gifts, entertainment, accommodation, transportation or other services or items of value from sources or potential sources.

 Not all such situations may pose a conflict.
-Writers should disclose any potential conflicts to the editors, even if they are not sure they constitute a conflict.
-Difficult cases may be referred to the Quality Oversight Committee for guidance.
-Writers who have separate relationships with health care, trade or pharmaceutical organizations should disclose this to the editor before using any sources from those organizations in articles they write for StayWell.
+Independent contractors should disclose any potential conflicts to StayWell, even if they are not sure they constitute a conflict.
+Difficult cases may be referred to StayWell Legal Counsel for guidance.
+Independent contractors who have separate relationships with health care, trade or pharmaceutical organizations should disclose this to StayWell before they work for StayWell.

-For background information on our medical reviewers, authors and editor, please review StayWell Medical Reviewers and Authors and StayWell Clinical Reviewers, Editors, and Medical Illustrators.
+For background information on our medical reviewers, authors and editor, please review StayWell Medical Reviewers and Third-Party Vendors and StayWell Clinical Reviewers, Editors or Medical Illustrators.

 Questions about policies